 - Clean humidifiers every 3 days.
 Unplug the humidifier before you clean it.
 Remove any mineral deposits or film from the tank or other parts of the humidifier with a 3% hydrogen peroxide solution, which is available at pharmacies.
 Some manufacturers recommend using chlorine bleach or other disinfectants.

-- Always rinse the tank after cleaning to keep harmful chemicals from becoming airborne — and then inhaled.
+- Always rinse the tank after cleaning.
+This can keep harmful chemicals from becoming airborne — and then inhaled.

 - Change humidifier filters regularly.
 If the humidifier has a filter, change it at least as often as the manufacturer recommends — and more often if it's dirty.
 Also, regularly change the filter in your central air conditioning and heating system.